-Ideally, the comparison protocol should be simple to see if resulting binaries are identical.
+Ideally, the comparison protocol to verify that resulting binaries are identical should be simple.
 Comparing bytes or cryptographic hash values is easy to do and understand.

 Other technologies might require removing cryptographic signatures or ignore specific parts.
 Such operations must be both documented and scripted.
 The rationale and code must be easy to understand by reviewers.

 By toolchain, we mean all pieces of software needed to ↩